 BOTTOM LINE: It is pretty hard to understand how giving such a relatively small dose of a substance, that lasts such a short amount of time in the horse’s body, could make a clinical difference in an animal that is producing the substance continually, and producing it in greater amounts than that which is administered “therapeutically.”

-From a scientific standpoint, there is a little bit of support for the product, mostly from when the drug was first approved, in the late 1990′s.
+From a scientific standpoint, there is a little bit of support for the product, mostly from when the drug was first approved, in the late 1990’s.
 There was also one experimental study at Colorado State University that concluded that the 12 (that’s right, 12 – that’s a problem in some animal studies, that don’t use a lot of animals, which is good for animals, but bad for strong conclusions) treated horses got better in some things, but not others, when measured 72 days after treatment.
 There was also a study presented at the American Association of Equine Practitioners meeting not long after which didn’t show an effect in preventing joint problems in young racehorses.
-And that’s about it.
-That’s where the horse research pretty much stopped.
+And, in a 2014 study in horses, it also didn’t do much of anything, when given in combination with a couple of other things (CLICK HERE).

 MATH NOTE: If horse owners pay $100 per dose (I’m trying to make the math easy – you could pay more, or less), that’s $250 million of Legend® over the past 15 years.
 Not bad.
-And certainly there’s little reason to keep doing studies that might put a dent in sales.
+Once a product has been approved, there’s little reason to keep doing studies that might put a dent in sales.

 Of course, given the excitement generated by having the product on the market, it was only natural that people would want to try IV HA in other species.
 I mean, it’s such an easy treatment.
 So, the species that was chose was dogs.
-So in two studies, conducted in 2001 and 2005, in dogs with experimental and naturally occuring osteoarthritis, respectively, they found that giving IV HA made no difference at all.
-Another study in 2006, concluded that there were fewer cell deaths in dogs given IV HA that had experimentally created osteoarthritis, but, really, the other two studies were pretty convincing.
+So in one study, conducted in 2005, in dogs with experimental and naturally occuring osteoarthritis, respectively, they found that giving IV HA made no difference at all.
+Another study in 2006, concluded that there were fewer cell deaths in dogs given IV HA that had experimentally created osteoarthritis, but it’s hard to say what that really means.
 Finally – and adding more evidence to the contention that IV HA can’t work – a 2012 study in rats found that HA, given in the vein, is removed very, very rapidly in that species, as well.

-Other than that, clinical research into IV HA seems to have pretty much stopped.
+But other than that, it seems that clinical research into IV HA seems to have pretty much stopped.

 And that’s curious, too.
 You’d think that the big market for such a product might be in humans – but in humans, there’s no research at all.
 I mean, really, what person with arthritis wouldn’t be thrilled to be helped by a simple shot?
 Given the potential market, one might reasonably wonder why the most lucrative market of all isn’t being mined.